freedomofpress/securedrop/docs/backup_and_restore.rst

 SecureDrop version 0.3.7 or later checked out (you can run ``git describe --exact-match`` to see what Git tag you've checked out).

-.. note:: The backups are stored in the Admin Workstation's persistent volume.
+.. note:: The backups are stored in the *Admin Workstation*'s persistent volume.
           **You should verify that you have enough space to store the backups before running the backup command.**